With the digital switchover now in full swing, you should have already have made the move to digital television one way or another.

 Virgin Media

-If you are in a cable area then Virgin Media is a good choice for your television viewing.
-There are a large amount of channels available including Sky Sports, but the best deals are available when you bundle your telephone and broadband with the television package, and with broadband speeds of up to 20Mb you can make the most of BBC iPlayer too.
+If you are in a cable area then Virgin Media are a good choice for your television viewing.
+There are a large amount of channels available including Sky Sports, and they all have the well respected Tivo box meaning you can pause and rewind live television, just as you can on the Sky+ box.
+One of the best reasons for joining them though are the fantastic deals you can get when you bundle your telephone and broadband with the television package, and with broadband speeds of up to 50Mb you can make the most of BBC iPlayer too.

 Can an existing Sky plus box be connected to a TV with built in Freesat HD and operated from the same satelite dish without modification to receive Sky and Freesat programmes?